mmish321/PixLab/answers.md

-# A8
+# A9

 ## Exercises

-1. Finished Exercise 1 by creating copy2 method!
+1. Finished Edge detection.
-2. Created a beautiful modern collage!
+2. Finished our own edge detection